FredKSchott/fflip/README.md

 ##Getting Started
 ###Criteria
 Criteria are the rules that features can test users against.
-Each rule takes a user and an data argument to test the user against, and returns true/false if the user matches that criteria.
+Each rule takes a user and a data argument to test against, and returns true/false if the user matches that criteria.
 The data argument can be any type, as long as you handle it correctly in the function you describe.
 ```javascript
 var ExampleCriteria = {
   isPaidUser: function(user, isPaid) {